giovadg/statistic-parallel-opt/README.md

   - numerical outputs benchmark agains pandas
   - time-to-solution comparison with pandas

+The data can be either internally generated with boost library or imported with .csv or .bin format.

 The core use case is repeated feature extraction (rolling statistics) on very large arrays (10⁷–10⁸ points), where Python-level implementations become a bottleneck.

 ---